-At Saint Elizabeths Hospital hours are generally from 8:30 am to 5:00 pm Monday through Friday for a total of 40 hours per week.
+At Saint Elizabeths Hospital, hours are generally from 8:30 am to 5:00 pm Monday through Thursday for a total of 40 hours per week.
+Seminars start at 8:00 am on Fridays.
 Lunch is 30 minutes.
 Hours may vary at other off-campus sites for minor rotations if available.
+A typical day for an intern might look something like this: